 Stay at Parador Santo Estevo and wander around the beautiful Monasterio.
 It is truly a beautiful place overlooking the mountains.

 Be prepared and carry a repair kit, water and a mobile phone.

-Have you been to Galicia before or Mountain Bike ride?
-I would love it if you share your experience in the comments below.
+Have you been to Galicia before or Mountain Bike riding?
+I would love it if you would share your experience in the comments below.